 The Dove of Peace by Picasso

 Another key painting of Picasso was his simple bird drawing a symbol of peace.
-Picasso donated it the Soviet backed World Peace Congress of 1949.
+Picasso donated it the Soviet-backed World Peace Congress of 1949.
 It was telling of a new phase in Picasso’s art – the power of simplicity.
 Picasso was a member of the French Communist Party until his death.

 Books on Picasso